 To request information about Plume’s standard contractual clauses or model contracts and other safeguards for cross-border personal information transfers, please contact [email protected].

 12. WHO DO I CONTACT WITH QUESTIONS?

-The entity responsible for the processing of your Personal Information is Plume Design, Inc., unless Plume is acting as processor on behalf of one of Plume’s business customers.
+The entity responsible for the processing of your Personal Information is Plume Design, Inc., unless Plume is acting as processor or service provider on behalf of one of Plume’s business customers.

 - by email at [email protected]

 Palo Alto, CA 94301